unr-ndad/empire/overview/white-paper.md

 #### Visualizing Empire project
 The grant period produced several different products, foremost among them a comprehensive plan for future project stages that takes into account the advice from the diverse range of scholars participating in the planning workshop.

-#### Paper on process REPLACE WITH PAPER NAME
-The award also contributed to the drafting of a peer-reviewed paper that will be submitted to Digital Scholarship in the Humanities outlining a method for computationally processing non-modern, non- English languages for humanities research in a critically engaged way.

 #### Github repository
 All materials from the planning workshop have been collected into [this online repository]({{ site.github.repository_url }}), accessible via GitHub and deposited at Zenodo with a document object identifier.
 These materials include recordings of all discussions and copies of all slide decks from the planning workshop itself, as well as a summary of the key findings from the grant period.

 #### *Journal des Voyages* dataset
-They also include the dataset of the Journal des Voyages corpus produced through a combination of OCR scanning with keyed re-entry.
+They also include the dataset of the *Journal des Voyages* corpus produced through a combination of OCR scanning with keyed re-entry.
 Alongside the *Encyclopedie* dataset hosted by Stanford University, these data will ultimately be used to create a training model for natural language processing and named-entity recognition in non-modern French.

+#### Forthcoming method paper
+The award also contributed to the drafting of a peer-reviewed paper that will be submitted to [*Digital Scholarship in the Humanities*](https://academic.oup.com/dsh) outlining a method for computationally processing non-modern, non- English languages for humanities research in a critically engaged way.